abdulbarr730/Project-2/README.md

 # created from local computer
-# created by Abdul Barr
+# created by Abdul Barr.